Chovot HaLevavot: Attributes of God

-Bahya holds that these three attributes are one and inseparable from the nature of God; in fact, they are only negative attributes: God cannot be non-existent, or a non-eternal, or a non-unit, or else he is not God.
+Ibn Paquda holds that these three attributes are one and inseparable from the nature of God; in fact, they are only negative attributes: God cannot be non-existent, or a non-eternal, or a non-unit, or else he is not God.

 The second class of attributes, derived from activity, is most frequently applied to God in the Hebrew Bible and equally applies to the creatures and the Creator.
 These anthropomorphisms, however, whether they speak of God as having human form or as displaying a human-like activity, are used in the Hebrew Bible only to impart knowledge of God to humans who would otherwise not comprehend him in homely language.
 At the same time, the thinker will gradually divest the Creator of every quality that renders him human-like or similar to any creature.
 The true essence of God is inaccessible to our understanding, and the Hebrew Bible offers the name of God as a substitute, making it the object of human reverence and the center of ancestral tradition.

 Just because the wisest of humans learn to know only their inability to name God adequately, the appellation "God of the Fathers" will strike with peculiar force all people alike.
 All attempts to express in terms of praise all the qualities of God will necessarily fail.
 Man's inability to know God parallels his inability to understand his Soul, whose existence is manifested in every one of his acts.
 Just as each of the five senses has its natural limitations—the sound that is heard by the ear, for instance, not being perceptible to the eye—so human reason has limits regarding the comprehension of God.
 Insistence on knowing the sun beyond what is possible to the human eye causes blindness in man; so does the insistence on knowing Him who is unknowable, not only through the study of His work but through attempts to ascertain His essence, bewilder and confound the mind, to impair man's reason.

 To reflect on the greatness and goodness of God, as manifested throughout Creation, is consequently the highest duty of man; and to this is devoted the second section of the book, entitled "Sha'ar ha-Behinah" (Gate of Reflection).

 His natural philosophy

-Bahya points out a sevenfold manifestation of creative wisdom in:
+Ibn Paquda points out a sevenfold manifestation of creative wisdom in: